wattsavolt/3DPrimitives/README.md

 # 3DPrimitives

-Simple 3D renderer for rendering primitives.
+Simple 3D renderer for rendering geometric primitives.
 Works on Windows only.

 The renderer is a forward renderer with one pass and support for any number of point lights and one spot light.
 It uses the Phong shading model.